 The same goes for your customers when they’re searching for products or services like yours!
 In fact, according to a recent survey, 94% of people will read online reviews for local businesses.

-So, if the reviews section on your Google Business Listing is blank, it doesn’t exactly fill your potential customers with trust and confidence in your business.
+So, if the reviews section on your Google Business Listing is blank, it doesn’t exactly inspire trust and confidence in your business among potential customers.

 Getting your customers to review your business on Google is crucial because it not only shows potential customers how good you are, but Google’s algorithm also uses it to determine your ranking position on the local pack.